-1.1.
-The scope of permitted tests using human subjects, and levels of authorisation to sanction tests, should be defined in a written Organisation Ethical Policy.

-1.2.
-All test procedures should be carried out in such a way as to reduce any risks to the health of the participants, whether Organisation employees, trained external assessors or consumers.

-1.3.
-Test participants should be volunteers, either through contractual agreement or on an ad hoc basis.
+- 1.1.
+The scope of permitted tests using human subjects, and levels of authorisation to sanction tests, should be defined in a written Organisation Ethical Policy. - 1.2.
+All test procedures should be carried out in such a way as to reduce any risks to the health of the participants, whether Organisation employees, trained external assessors or consumers. - 1.3.
+Test participants should be volunteers, either through contractual agreement or when recruited on a regular or ad hoc basis.